davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 therefore any data in excess of the smallest possible serialized value is insignificant.
 Whitespace is a common example of insignificant data; the meaning of a message is unaffected by inserting or deleting it.

 Information modeling defines significance at the logical level: any data that does not affect a logical value (isn't included the abstract type definition) is insignificant and can be discarded from any data format without losing information.
 Or phrased the other way, if it is a problem for data in one format to not be preserved when translated to another format, then the definition of significant needs to be expanded to include that information.

+Entropy is directly involved in the semantics of strings - unrestricted strings have the most, classes of strings restricted by character set or patterns have less, and enumerated sets such as field names, map keys, or vocabularies have by far the least and are thus most efficient.
+There is no syntactic difference between an observation type of "mitigation" chosen from a set of five possibilities ("ssp-statement-issue", "control-objective", "mitigation", "finding", "historic") and the identical string chosen from an unlimited set of possibilities including "parameter-constraint", "purina-cat-chow", and "four-score-and-seven-years-ago-our-forefathers-brought-forth-to-this-continent-a-new-nation".
+But the semantic difference between enumerated and general string types is obvious - enumerated and restricted string types are preferred for practical, not just theoretical, reasons.

 ### 1.1 Ontologies and Semantics